OUR COMMITMENT TO YOU:

 Beacon Hospital is committed to safeguarding children in line with Children First: National Guidance for the Protection and Welfare of Children 2011.

-Privacy and Confidentiality You are entitled to privacy during interviews and examinations.
+You are entitled to privacy during interviews and examinations.
 Patients in shared accommodation may avail of patient interview rooms which allow for privacy during consultations.
 You have the right to confidentiality in respect to your medical records.
+You have the prerogative to determine what information regarding your care will be provided to family or others and under what circumstances.
 We maintain strict confidentiality of personal information.

 You have the right to have your pain treated and/or managed.